 Unilateral Breast Implant Augmentation Surgery

 There are times when the patient’s primary goal is to simply match the shape and size of their preferred breast.
 With this type of surgery, Dr. Chong will place a saline or silicone breast implant to attain breast symmetry by adding volume to the smaller breast.
 Placement of the implant will be discussed during your consultation.
 Dependent upon your pre-op diagnosis and your aesthetic goal, the breast implant may be placed sub-fascial, dual-plane, or sub-glandular in order to achieve the optimal aesthetic result.
+Dr. Chong will plan your treatment with your safety, your comfort, and your aesthetic goals as top priorities.

 Bilateral Breast Implant Augmentation Surgery